 My mother recently stumbled upon thousands of old photos from 1994 to 2005 including four entire albums of pictures of me from 0-8 years old.

 I don't want to carry my baby pictures around forever.
-In accordance with my minimalist lifestyle, I decided to make digital copies to reduce my physical load, so I ordered a scanner and went to town.
+To keep things minimal, I decided to make digital copies to reduce my physical load, so I ordered a scanner and went to town.

 Somewhere out there, someone's reading this because they're going to do the same thing.
 Here's what to expect from the process.